LC-burigo/Instagram_Database_clone/README.md

       :pushpin:**OBS:** I add two more comments from this user, to make her have 258 comments

+  11. Create a trigger that doesn´t allow the follower follow himself

 3) **What you have to download**

 MySQL Workbench |